-The brown mustard seeds, also called Serapta mustard, with the botanical name Brassica juncea, have a long-lasting sharp taste and are excellent for seasoning or for the production of spicy mustard.
+Brown mustard seeds, also known as Serapta mustard (Brassica juncea), have a long-lasting sharp taste and are excellent for seasoning or mustard production.

-Brown mustard seeds can be used to make mustard, table mustard or cider.
-Today, there are many different variations of mustard, mostly refined with other rare spices.
-The company Edmond Fallot (https://www.fallot.com/) makes their mustard with spice mixtures (Pain d'Epice) or other noble spices.
-I have had delicious varieties with Piment d'Espelette, green pepper or tarragon.
-A visit to the mill is highly recommended.
+You can use brown mustard seeds to make table mustard or cider.
+Nowadays, there are many different variations of mustard available, often refined with other rare spices.
+For example, the company Edmond Fallot (https://www.fallot.com/) produces mustard using spice mixtures (Pain d'Epice) or other high-quality spices.
+They offer delicious varieties with Piment d'Espelette, green pepper, or tarragon.
+A visit to their mill is highly recommended.

-Mustard seeds are used for cooking, panning or marinating.
-In India, ground mustard seeds are used in curry pastes, especially for fish dishes.
-The Indian lentil soup Tadka (recipe at http://www.manjulaskitchen.com/dal-fry-dal-tadka/) is also flavored with mustard seeds.
+Mustard seeds are versatile in cooking, panning, or marinating.
+In Indian cuisine, ground mustard seeds are used in curry pastes, particularly for fish dishes.
+You can try the Indian lentil soup Tadka with mustard seeds (recipe at http://www.manjulaskitchen.com/dal-fry-dal-tadka/).

-Mustard seeds can also be used to make sausages and for pickling gherkins or other vegetables.
-In addition, you can grind mustard seed with a variety of sauces, for example barbecue sauce, and stews.
-Simply grind the seeds in a small coffee grinder and add them to your stew just before the end of the cooking time, so that they do not lose their sharpness.
+These seeds are also great for making sausages, pickling gherkins, and other vegetables.
+Additionally, you can grind mustard seeds and incorporate them into various sauces, such as barbecue sauce and stews.
+Simply grind the seeds in a small coffee grinder before adding them to your dish.
+Add them towards the end of the cooking time to preserve their sharpness.